savonet/book/introduction.md

 at the end of requests.

-Later on, the two main developers were joined by Romain Beauxis who was doing his PhD at the same place as David, and was also a radio enthusiastic: he was part of _Radio Pi_, the radio of École Centrale in Paris, which was soon entirely revamped and enhanced thanks to Liquidsoap.
-Over the recent year, he has become the main maintainer (taking care of the releases) and developer of Liquidsoap (adding, among other, support for FFmpeg in the language).
+Later on, the two main developers were joined by Romain Beauxis who was doing his PhD at the same place as David, and was also a radio enthusiast: he was part of _Radio Pi_, the radio of École Centrale in Paris, which was soon entirely revamped and enhanced thanks to Liquidsoap.
+Over the recent year, he has become the main maintainer (taking care of the releases) and developer of Liquidsoap (adding, among others, support for FFmpeg in the language).

 About this book
 ---------------